riceissa/breathing/index.md

 So what we've established is:

-- If you have shortness of breath with no clear medical cause, it is likely that your CO~2~ (and thus bicarbonate) levels are too low.
+- If you have shortness of breath with no clear medical cause, it is likely that your CO~2~ level (and thus bicarbonate level) is too low.
 - Low CO~2~ means you are more sensitive to changes in CO~2~, in particular to increases in it.
 This is why you always feel short of breath.
-- The solution is _not_ to "take a deep breath" and get more oxygen, but rather, to breathe _less_ so that you gradually raise your CO~2~ levels.
+- The solution is _not_ to "take a deep breath" and get more oxygen, but rather, to breathe _less_ so that you _gradually_ raise your CO~2~ levels.
 The emphasis is on the word "gradually".
-If you just hold your breath in the hopes of raising your CO~2~, you will just give yourself a panic attack.
+If you just hold your breath as long as possible in the hopes of raising your CO~2~, you will just give yourself a panic attack.
 The kidneys take time to adjust the bicarbonate levels.
 So you want to sit with a slight-to-moderate amount of air hunger, over the course of days and weeks, so as to gradually raise your baseline CO~2~.
 How to do this?
 We'll discuss breathing techniques and breathing habits more elsewhere in this document.

 ## Analysis of Howard Cooper videos